Alyeko/decision-making-system-for-tennis-sports-complex/README.md

 ## 7-decisions-for-Abrabo-tennis-sports-complex
 The next Tennis Grand Slam Competition is coming up fast at Abrabo Tennis Sports Complex.

 In this repository, there are `7` files for the creation of a spatial database from scratch for the Tennis Sports Complex.
-The file stypes are sql and png.
+The file types are sql and png.
 ## 1. tables.sql
  - There are 14 tables created, with 5 of them having location components and 9 of them without geospatial components